The global pandemic forced people into isolation. The interpersonal interactions that characterize humanity were interrupted by the virus.

 Innovation vs. Isolation

 Netflix Party and Discord are two more tools that have been facilitating virtual connections.
-Netflix Party, which is a Google Chrome extension, allows you to watch Netflix movies and television shows with friends in another room, city or country.
-On Discord, you can livestream video game sessions with your peers.
+Netflix Party, which is a Google Chrome extension, allows people to watch Netflix movies and television shows with friends in another room, city or country.
+On Discord, people can livestream video game sessions with their peers.

-Virtual reality is an even more immersive medium that facilitates exploration of environments beyond the confines of one’s home.
+Virtual reality is an even more immersive medium that facilitates the exploration of environments beyond the confines of one’s home.
 VRChat harnesses that experience with an emphasis on community.
+Augmented and virtual reality in business can be a more efficient and cost-effective method of facilitating teamwork and instruction than meeting in person.
+This has become especially apparent during the global pandemic, which has accelerated AR’s growth by necessitating remote working.

 “Virtual reality head and hand tracking allows for a level of interaction and expression, connection and communication beyond what is typically possible in online games,” according to a community manager at VRChat who goes by “Aev.”